vakhila2641/akhila_project/README.md

 if(
 sum(price_per_ticket) >10000, 'yes','no') as Rev_check
 from ticket_details;
-/* 10.
-Write a query to create and grant access to a new user to perform operations on a database. */

 /*11.
 Write a query to find the maximum ticket price for each class using window functions on the ticket_details table. */